 The kitchen contains a single natural gas conventional oven that is used to prepare staff meals.
+An undercounter dishwasher is installed in the kitchen/breakroom area.
+The garage contains a reach-in refrigerated case and ice maker unit.
 The equipment is not high efficiency and is in good condition.